giorgiobini/RIME/README.md

 ```

 ### 1.3 Install BEDtools
-The inference scripts require the BEDTools suite to be installed on your system.
+The procedure requires the BEDTools suite to be installed on your system.
 You can install BEDTools by following the instructions provided here: https://bedtools.readthedocs.io/en/latest/content/installation.html.
 The path to the BEDTools binary (referred to as `/path_to_bedtools/bin/bedtools`) will be needed as input in the initial step of the procedure.

 ## 2. Model
 To run RIME, a model should be present in the `./checkpoints` folder: